Government-General of Chōsen Building: Gallery

 General Government Building during the Second Battle of Seoul.

-The building is used to host a ceremony on September 29, 1950, to mark the recapture of Seoul by U.N. forces in the Korean War.
+The building is used to host a ceremony on September 29, 1950, to mark the recapture of Seoul by UN forces in the Korean War.

 General Government Building among the Gyeongbok Palace in 1995.

 By the early 1990s mounting pressure to remove the building from central Seoul gathered momentum.

-General Government Building during the removal of its dome in September 1995.

 General Government Building is demolished behind a decorative screen in 1996.

 (On the left) Image of the General Government Building was presented during the July 27, 2023 parade in Pyongyang, North Korea.